thuml/Sundial/README.md

 - [GIFT-Eval(**1st MASE**)](./figures/gift_res.png)
 - [Time-Series-Library (**1st MSE/MAE**)](./figures/tslib_res.png)

-## Future Work
+## Exciting News ✨

-✨ Exciting news!
  Code for fine-tuning is on its way and will be available soon!
 Stay tuned for updates!

 ## Citation